lenra-io/lenra_ui_runner/README.md

 ### LenraWrapper
 This is the "smart" parent component of all Lenra display components.

-- It instantiates the display component according to type.
+- It instantiates the display component according to the type.

 - It parses JSON properties into useful objects for the display component.